Writer, reader, person of multi-coloured hair. Crocheter, gamer, and otherwise upstanding member of the internet.

 Okay, now that you've got a game (or two.
 Or ten...) on Steam, you'll need to know how the library works.

-You can install any of the games you own at any time by clicking on their entry and hitting the 'install' button to the right of the list (image below).
-Steam keeps track of all the games you own, so you can have many more than you can possibly fit on your harddrive, and not worry about keeping the disks and CD keys around.
-Once they're on Steam, you've got them for as long as you have an account.
+You can install any of the games you own at any time by clicking on their entry and hitting the 'install' button to the right of the list (see the image above).
+Steam keeps track of all the games you own, so you can have more than what you can possibly fit on your hard drive and not worry about keeping the disks and CD keys around.
+Once you've bought the game, you've got them for as long as you have an account.
 This is handy for those of us who have nearly 300 games in our library.

 The Steam Community

-How do I Activate a Game on Steam?
+How Do I Activate a Game on Steam?

-If you purchase a game that uses Steam from another website as a digital download, you'll be given a product key that you use to activate the game on Steam.
+If you purchase a game that uses Steam from another website as a digital download, you'll be given a product key that you can use to activate the game on Steam.

-Steam game keys can only be used once, so make sure you don't share it with your friends before you activate it!
+Steam game keys can only be used once, so make sure you don't share it with your friends before you activate it.
 Once you activate a game, it will be permanently added to your library, so there's no need to keep the key on file.

-Does Steam Work on Linux?
+What Platform Does Steam Work On?